21072002/Chat_with_document_with_llama3.1/README.md

-# LLAMA 3.1 Document chatbot
+# Llama 3.1 Document Chatbot

-This project demonstrates how to set up a virtual environment, install necessary libraries, configure a Groq API key, and run the main application.
+This project features a chatbot built using Llama 3.1 for document-based interactions.
+It demonstrates how to set up a virtual environment, install required libraries, configure a Groq API key, and run the chatbot application.

 ## Prerequisites